emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site has good UI, feels modern, shows results as you type. ✔️
 1. Has built in subs for most content. ✔️
 1. Has movies, shows and anime. ✔️
-1. Site does have continue watching, but you can't login to sync them across devices. ⚠️
+1. Site does have continue watching, but you can't be synced across devices. ⚠️
 1. Gives recommendations on movie pages + has AI recommendation bot. ✔️
 1. Site is free from new tab popup ads, can be used without an adblocker. ✔️
 1. Site looks good + works well on mobile. ✔️